alfredaburgess-AI/Senior-Living-Lead-Propensity-Analysis/README.md

 | **Actually High Intent** | **174** (False Negatives) | **6** (True Positives) |

 #### Key Strategic Insights:
 * **Noise Reduction:** The model is exceptionally strong at identifying and filtering out "looky-loos."
-It correctly identified **99% of low-intent leads**, protecting our field agents from wasted trips.
+It correctly identified 99% of low-intent leads, protecting the sales team from hundreds of hours of unproductive outreach.
-* **Conservative Thresholding:** The current settings are tuned for **High Precision**.
-This means that when the AI flags a lead as "High Intent," we can be almost certain they are a "warm" opportunity.
+* **Conservative Thresholding:** The current settings are tuned for High Precision.
+This means that when the AI flags a lead as "High Intent," we can be almost certain they are a "warm" opportunity ready for a discovery call.
 * **Operational Flexibility:** Because the model provides a raw **Propensity Score (0-1)**, the "threshold" can be adjusted based on business needs.
-For example, if field agents have a light schedule, we can lower the threshold to capture more of the "Actual High Intent" leads that the current strict filter misses.
+For example, during low-occupancy periods, the threshold can be lowered to capture more potential leads that a strict filter might miss.

 **Operational Strategy:**
 In a production environment (like our Field App), agents would not use this as a "Yes/No" switch.
 Instead, they would **sort their daily route by the Propensity Score**, focusing their energy on the top 10-20% of the ranked list where the highest concentration of "Ready-to-Buy" customers exists.